 Replacing the lift to the Research Hall, the Grand Cathedral has built another to the subterranean altar as part of the interior balcony.
 While we can only enter said balcony through a window in-game, it must be somehow accessible to any member of the upper stratum, allowing them to literally watch over the cathedral’s daily operations.
 In that case, why build effectively a second church beneath the main one, and so deep underground?
 Moreover, why only give this holy place for the clergy elite the minimal furnishings, not to mention no upkeep?
 The answer is because the church and its altar had but one purpose: bring Ebrietas out of the labyrinth.
 The Healing Church accomplished that objective, so its disrepair over time has gone ignored.
 It now only need house the Great One, a specimen the Choir would want access to.
 The ritual altar was the stage with the Isz Chalice as the bait, and Ebrietas took it.

-We acquire A Call Beyond from a corpse on the Grand Cathedral balcony.
-The in-game graphic appears to depict a phantasm having undergone a radical metamorphosis.
+We acquire A Call Beyond from a corpse hanging over the Grand Cathedral balcony.
+The in-game graphic depicts a phantasm, having undergone a radical metamorphosis.
 It has grown additional tendrils and glows neon green with the core of its body manifesting the dark of space with all of its stars — one in particular more strongly radiating from the phantasm’s pinched head growing especially large tendrils.
 The Choir’s experiments clearly included connecting Ebrietas’ slivers with the cosmos and isolating a specific star.
-The phantasm was then used as a medium to make a “call to the beyond”, (彼方への呼びかけ) only the Great One rebuffed this attempt at contact.
-The star explodes, releasing arcane energy in various directions.
-The experiment thus ended in failure, the phantasm referred to by the same term as the Living Failures of the Research Hall.
+The phantasm was then used as a medium to make a “call to the beyond”, (彼方への呼びかけ) only the Great One rebuffed this attempt at contact: the star explodes, releasing arcane energy in various directions.
+The experiment thus ended in failure, the phantasm referred to with the same terminology as the Research Hall’s Living Failures.
 However, the church’s brains thought to manipulate some of the arcane blasts from the explosion toward a target, turning their botched secret ceremony into another hunting technique.

 One of the secret ceremonies of the Treatment Church’s upper stratum the “Choir”.